olga-demidko/documentation/docs/guide/np-web-ui/scanning/advanced-mode.md

 # Advanced Mode
 On the **NEW SCAN** popup, select the **Advanced** tab to create a scan with extended settings.
 1. _(Optional)_ In order to make the scanning definition process quicker, in the <u>**Templates** tab</u>, you can select a predefined set of scan settings.
-NexPloit provides the following types of predefined scan settings:
+Nexploit provides the following types of predefined scan settings:

     ![Templates](media/templates.png ':size=45%')